Almost a year ago we ‘discovered’ the Buffalo River

 a house, 100 yards further we are back to Triple Falls parking

-lot, the end of our hike. |
+lot and end of the hike. |

 Buffalo crossing near Camp Orr